nkkarasu/phpsk/README.md

 ![PSK class hierarchy diagram](http://nkkarasu.net/files/content/20110819122109.png)

-This diagram only includes current state, it will be updated by addition new classes.
+This diagram does not includes all classes.